KSC lunch walk and little alligator (on my Youtube page)

 Short version: Do not feed!

 One of the few grandfather alligators that prefers the brackish water of the Banana River.
-Location: the "NO Motor Zone" channel at CCAFS where the shuttle boosters were returned.
+Location: the "NO Motor Zone" channel at CCSFS where the shuttle boosters were returned.

 "A fed alligator is a dead alligator" explained the park ranger.
 Alligators are not generally dangerous, until they associate humans with food (being fed)